Shie1ded/seng438_a1_g8/A1/seng438-a1-team_8.md

 Once the testing phase was over and new bugs were no longer being found, both groups then discussed what was found, comparing the defects to eliminate any duplicate reports and showing bugs that may have been found in one pair but not the other.
 Then a final list was created with the combined reports and added to our issue tracking system.

-# How the pair testing was managed and team work/effort was divided

-Text…

 # Difficulties encountered, challenges overcome, and lessons learned